Dosage Form: tablet, film coated

 C16H17N3O5S•H2O M.W.
 381.40

-Cefadroxil oral tablets available in a 1000 mg strength contain the following inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, magnesium stearate, and microcrystalline cellulose.
+Cefadroxil oral tablets available in 1 g strength contain the following inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol-partially hydrolyzed, talc, and titanium dioxide.

 Cefadroxil - Clinical Pharmacology